NomicFoundation/truffle-flattener/README.md

 # Usage

-Just intall it with npm in your truffle project and run `truffle-flattener <solidity-files>`.
+Just install it with npm in your truffle project and run `truffle-flattener <solidity-files>`.

 # Limitations